-- Stress Vomit: Walter ends up throwing up when he realizes that hes killed Krazy-8 and Emilio.
+- Stress Vomit: Walter ends up throwing up when he realizes that hes killed Krazy-8 (citation needed) and Emilio.

 - Suicide by Cop: Walter initially wants to do this, until he decides that he is Driven to Suicide instead.
 Neither one works.

 - Unwitting Instigator of Doom: Hank is the one who originally offered to take Walter on a ride-along to a meth lab, claiming he should get a little excitement in his life.
 If he hadn't, Walter probably wouldn't have asked to go on one, he wouldn't have been reunited with Jesse and a lot of death and destruction wouldn't have happened.
+Perhaps Walt would have settled for grudgingly working for Elliot to pay his cancer bills.
 This includes both of Hank's fatal shootings.
 Poor Hank's own Boisterous Bruiser tendencies helped pave the way for Heisenberg.